Why Is My Jade Plant Drooping? 7 Common Causes and What You Can Do to Bring it Back to Life

 3. Under-watering

-Even though Crassula are one of the best houseplants for beginners, and are able to survive a little neglect, they do need some care.
+Even though Crassula are one of the best houseplants for beginners, and can survive a little neglect, they do need some care.
 Forgetting to water a jade plant for weeks on end, could be another cause for its leaves to drop, or for it to droop or wilt.

 "While succulents like the Jade are drought tolerant, they are still prone to stress from dehydration, especially when left dry for too long under full sun conditions," explains Paris.
 "This happens because water, along with minerals, aren’t being translocated to all the leaves of the plant.
 Without sufficient water, these leaves will start to droop and wrinkle before they begin to drop off the plant.